-10. Established in 1941, Camp Lejeune has long served as a major training facility for the Marine Corps.
-At all times relevant, Defendant owned, controlled and/or operated the military base, to include its water supply and distribution system, located at and known as Camp Lejeune, North Carolina.

-11. Historically, Camp Lejeune's drinking water was extracted from over 100 watersupply wells, treated at eight treatment plants, and distributed to its residents through a network of water distribution system pipelines.
-The base housing areas were served by three main water supply and distribution systems that served the base: Tarawa Terrace (beginning in 1952); Holcomb Boulevard (beginning June 1972); and Hadnot Point (beginning in 1942).
-Those systems consisted of a collection of wells, a water treatment plant, and a distribution system.
+- 10. Established in 1941, Camp Lejeune has long served as a major training facility for the Marine Corps.
+At all times relevant, Defendant owned, controlled and/or operated the military base, to include its water supply and distribution system, located at and known as Marine Corps Base, Camp Lejeune, North Carolina. - 11.
+Historically, Camp Lejeune's drinking water was extracted from over 100 supply wells, treated at eight treatment plants, and distributed to its residents through a network of water distribution system pipelines.
+The base housing areas were served by among others, three main water supply and distribution systems that produced drinking water for the base: Tarawa Terrace (beginning in 1952); Holcomb Boulevard (starting June 1972); and Hadnot Point (beginning in 1942).
+Those systems consisted of raw water collection wells, a water treatment plant, and a distribution system.